React Music Limited: Administration / Resist Music

 In July 2004, the company was owed in excess of £1m in distributed income from the Beechwood Music groups, that went into voluntary administration in June that year.
 React was then forced into voluntary administration as it was unable to extract any monies owed.

 React's James Horrocks and Melissa Kemp set up Resist Music in its place.
 It acquired the staff, rights and catalogue of React.
 In September 2009, Resist Music was sold to Phoenix Music International Ltd.

 On 25 October 2012, React posted they were "back on the block" with a revived website.
+The web site was last captured on January 24, 2025 and has since gone offline.